An Axiomatic Assessment of Entropy- and Variance-based Uncertainty Quantification in Regression

+\paragraph{Limitations} While choosing a predictive model with uncertainty only in its parameters is very general and includes commonly used approaches, as highlighted in this paper, it might be too restrictive in certain settings, for example, when Gaussian processes or sample-based generative models, such as diffusion models.
+In addition, although the proposed axioms provide a principled baseline, the selection is not exhaustive; alternative or additional axioms, specifically designed for the regression domain, could reveal further distinctions between uncertainty measures not captured here.
+Finally, while the axioms capture theoretically desirable properties, satisfying or violating them does not directly guarantee good or poor empirical performance in any particular downstream task.
+The relationship between axiomatic compliance and practical utility\textemdash{}for example, in uncertainty-guided decision making or out-of-distribution detection\textemdash{}remains an open question.

-\paragraph{Future work} Our work opens several venues for future work.
-The arguably most obvious next step is to search for novel measures of uncertainty that fulfill the proposed axioms in their entirety (or to prove that such measures cannot exist).
-For the case of classification, new measures have been proposed based on Wasserstein distance \citep{sale2023second} or score-based entropies \cite{hofman2024quantifying}, and an extension to the regression setting seems promising.
-In addition, one may think of extending the set of axioms to account for the strong (metric) structure of the outcome space in regression.
-Analyzing properties such as invariance against permutations, scale transformations or the robustness of the measures against distribution shifts is another exciting area to look into.
-Furthermore, validating the axioms in real-world regression settings, for example, with healthcare data, could lead to further understanding of the strengths and weaknesses of individual approaches.
+\paragraph{Future work} Our work opens several venues for future research.
+The most immediate open problem is to search for novel uncertainty measures that satisfy the proposed axioms in their entirety\textemdash{}or to establish whether such measures exist in the first place.
+For the classification setting, new measures have been proposed based on Wasserstein distance \citep{sale2023second} or score-based entropies \cite{kotelevskii2025from,hofman2024quantifying}, and an extension to the regression setting, as well as a corresponding theoretical analysis, seems promising.
+Here, our proposed axioms can provide a clear guidance on the design of new measures, for example, measures based on statistical divergences seem to be a natural candidate to fulfill (A1) and (A2).
+In addition, one may think of further analyzing and extending the set of axioms itself to accommodate other desirable properties of uncertainty measures, such as robustness or interpretability.
+Furthermore, validating the axioms in real-world regression settings could lead to a deeper understanding of the strengths and weaknesses of individual approaches.
+In particular, it would be worth analyzing whether the implications of the axioms persist across different data modalities.
 Finally, generalizing the framework to a more general class of predictive distributions is a direction worth pursuing.
-This could allow for analyzing the axioms for arbitrary distributions, for example, distributions with varying support, such as in extreme value theory.
+This could allow for analyzing the axioms for arbitrary predictive distributions, such as nonparametric methods or generative models.